Government Law Center: History

-The Government Law Center was founded in 1978, the product of a grant initiated at the federal level and administered by New York State through the New York State Department of State, under the leadership of Mario M. Cuomo as then-Secretary of State.
-Cuomo worked with Albany Law School Professors Sandra Stevenson and Bernard Harvith to secure a grant through the United States Office of Personnel Management and the United States Civil Service Commission.
+The Government Law Center was founded in 1978, the product of a grant initiated at the federal level and administered by New York State through the New York State Department of State, under the leadership of Mario M. Cuomo as then-secretary of state.
+Cuomo worked with Albany Law School professors Sandra Stevenson and Bernard Harvith to secure a grant through the United States Office of Personnel Management and the United States Civil Service Commission.

-Professor Sandra Stevenson served as the GLC's Director for a few months before J. Langdon Marsh became the first full-time director of the GLC on March 1, 1979 The Center contracted with the New York State Department of Environmental Conservation to prepare its first state legal report in 1980, titled "Selected Legal Problems in the Control of Hazardous Wastes."
-The Center proceeded to enter into contracts with several New York State agencies, including the New York State Department of Social Services, Adirondack Park Agency, New York State Department of State, New York State Department of Health, and with the New York State Legislature, to produce reports and offer training.
-Under Marsh's direction, the Center also focused on issues related to hazardous waste, zoning and planning, environmental quality review, economic development, and local government.
+Professor Sandra Stevenson served as the GLC's director for a few months before J. Langdon Marsh became the first full-time director of the GLC on March 1, 1979 The center contracted with the New York State Department of Environmental Conservation to prepare its first state legal report in 1980, titled "Selected Legal Problems in the Control of Hazardous Wastes."
+The center proceeded to enter into contracts with several New York State agencies, including the New York State Department of Social Services, Adirondack Park Agency, New York State Department of State, New York State Department of Health, and with the New York State Legislature, to produce reports and offer training.
+Under Marsh's direction, the center also focused on issues related to hazardous waste, zoning and planning, environmental quality review, economic development, and local government.

-Marsh left the Center in July 1983, and for a brief time following, Joseph W. Bellacosa served as the Center's director.
-He subsequently was appointed by then-New York State Governor Mario M. Cuomo to serve as a Judge on the Court of Claims and Chief Administrative Judge of all State Courts, followed by a fourteen-year term on the New York Court of Appeals.
+Marsh left the center in July 1983, and for a brief time following, Joseph W. Bellacosa served as the center's director.
+He subsequently was appointed by then-New York State governor Mario M. Cuomo to serve as a judge on the Court of Claims and chief administrative judge of all state courts, followed by a fourteen-year term on the New York Court of Appeals.

-In 1983, Professor Sandra M. Stevenson was re-appointed Associate Dean and Director of the Government Law Center, assuming the position she had held in the first months of the Center's existence.
+In 1983, Professor Sandra M. Stevenson was re-appointed associate dean and director of the Government Law Center, assuming the position she had held in the first months of the center's existence.
 During her tenure, the GLC conducted training programs in alternative dispute resolution (ADR) and tying ADR to intellectual property.
 Under Stevenson's leadership in 1989, Albany Law School and the Government Law Center became the official repository for tapes of oral arguments heard before the New York Court of Appeals.

-In 1990, Professor George F. Carpinello was appointed Director.
-Under Carpinello, the Center introduced the Warren M. Anderson Legislative Breakfast Seminar Series, a series focused on topics of interest to legislators and policy makers, named for the former President Pro Tem and Majority Leader of the New York State Senate.
+In 1990, Professor George F. Carpinello was appointed director.
+Under Carpinello, the center introduced the Warren M. Anderson Legislative Breakfast Seminar Series, a series focused on topics of interest to legislators and policy makers, named for the former president pro llTem and Majority Leader of the New York State Senate.
 The GLC also began producing a newsletter for the County Attorneys Association of New York State (CAASNY), prepared the first edition of Legal Careers in New York State Government (with later editions published by the New York State Bar Association), and placed student interns in the counsel's office of various state agencies.